 The VCBB seeks projects that leverage existing public and private resources and assets.

-Please highlight any collaboration or coordination and attach documentation, including a summary of any agreements demonstrating collaboration with the following entities:
+Please highlight any collaboration or coordination between the Applicant and attach documentation, including a summary of any agreements of such collaboration with the following entities:

-- a) Other CUDs or municipalities that were not part of a CUD on June 1, 2021. - b) Utilities serving the area of the Universal Service Plan.
+- a) Other CUDs or municipalities that were not part of a CUD on June 1, 2021. - b) Utilities serving the District.
 For example, have you contacted the utility regarding the make-ready tariff reduction?
 Are you coordinating with the utility's construction schedule to reduce costs?
-How many addresses in your

-- District are eligible for the reduced tariff? - c) Incumbent telephone, cable providers, or another internet service provider - d) Other entities.
+How many addresses in your District are eligible for the reduced tariff? - c) Incumbent telephone, cable providers, or another internet service provider - d) Other entities.
 This would include Libraries, Public Safety, Agency of Transportation, Housing Organizations, Local Development Districts, Regional Planning Commissions, School Districts, and other community anchor institutions.